ray-project/ray/doc/source/ray-core/fault_tolerance/actors.rst

 Sometime you want to retry when an actor method raises exceptions.
 Use ``max_task_retries`` with ``retry_exceptions`` to retry.

 Note that by default, retrying on user raised exceptions is disabled.
-To enable it, make sure the method is idempotent, that is, invoking it multiple times should be equivalent to invoking it only once.
+To enable it, make sure the method is **idempotent**, that is, invoking it multiple times should be equivalent to invoking it only once.

 You can set ``retry_exceptions`` in the `@ray.method(retry_exceptions=...)` decorator, or in the `.options(retry_exceptions=...)` in the method call.